-: Click to delete all rules, both pending and active.
+o delete all rules, both pending and active. (o delete all rules, both

 Custom signed AXIS OS certificate

 To install test software or other custom software from Axis on the device, you need a custom signed AXIS OS certificate.
 The certificate verifies that the software is approved by both the device owner and Axis.
 The software can only run on a specific device which is identified by its unique serial number and chip ID.
 Only Axis can create custom signed AXIS OS certificates, since Axis holds the key to sign them.Install: Click to install the certificate.
 You need to install the certificate before you install the software. • The context menu contains: